World Oceans Day

 Canada’s coastline fronts the Pacific Ocean to the west, the Atlantic Ocean to the east, and the Arctic Ocean to the north — the longest coastline in the world at 202,080 km (125,567 mi) — that’s coast to coast to coast!

-Giving World Oceans Day an international focus helps engage us to take responsibility to care for the ocean as it cares for us.
-World Oceans Day increases international awareness of how we can work together to help improve ocean health and to support efforts that reverse the declining health of marine ecosystems.
+Giving World Oceans Day an international focus increases international awareness of how we can work together to take responsibility in caring for the ocean, improve ocean health and to support efforts that reverse the declining health of marine ecosystems.

 THE UNITED NATIONS OCEAN DECADE